josber1973/04_BattleTank/README.md

-Part of the Complete Unreal Creator course on Udemy, see [here](https://www.udemy.com/unrealcourse?couponCode=GithubSpecial) for a special Github offer.
+﻿Part of the Complete Unreal Creator course on Udemy, see [here](https://www.udemy.com/unrealcourse?couponCode=GithubSpecial) for a special Github offer.
 The ful course is part of [this](https://www.kickstarter.com/projects/bentristem/learn-to-make-video-games-unreal-developer-course) kickstarter campaign which was over 1000% funded.